Directors

 Mr. Fisher is excited to work with students, parents, staff, and the community of McKinney to move the band program forward to honor the past, embrace the present, and inspire the future.

-Associate Band DIRECTOR
+Associate Band Director

 Percussion Director

-Color guard Director
+Color Guard Director